 Computer viruses are small software programs designed to spread from one computer to another and interfere with normal operation.
 A virus might encrypt, corrupt or delete data on your computer, or may use your email program to spread to other computers.

 Computer viruses also spread through downloads on the Internet.
-They can be hidden in illicit software or other files or programs you might download.
+They can be hidden in illicit emails or other files or programs you might download.
 To help avoid computer viruses, it’s essential that you keep your computer current with the latest updates and anti-virus tools, stay informed about recent threats, run your computer as a standard user (not as administrator), and that you follow a few basic rules when you surf the Internet, download files, and open attachments.

 Our prices are calculated per installation instance - contact us for multiple failure pricing.